CS-DS-125/125book/source/ValuesAndVariables/Asides.rst

 ::::::::

 As programs get bigger and more complicated, they get more difficult to read.
-Formal languages are dense, and it is often difficult to look at a piece of code and figure out what it is doing, or why.
+Programming languages are dense, and it is often difficult to look at a piece of code and figure out what it is doing, or why.

 For this reason, it is a good idea to add notes to your programs to